triplev06/GothamAI/README.md

-# 🦇 Digital Whisperer AI 🦇
+# 🦇 Gotham AI 🦇

 > *"It's not who I am underneath, but what I do that defines me."* - Batman

 ## THE SIGNAL IN THE NIGHT

 When Gotham needs a hero, the Bat-Signal lights up the sky.
-When YOU need an AI assistant that truly understands you, **Digital Whisperer AI** answers the call.
+When YOU need an AI assistant that truly understands you, **Gotham AI** answers the call.

 This isn't just another AI chatbot.
 This is a **multi-modal AI experience** featuring three distinct personalities - Batman, Alfred, and The Joker - each with unique voice profiles, analysis styles, and character-authentic responses.